Henry Bedson: Smallpox outbreak in Birmingham (1978)

 In 1978, Bedson was head of the smallpox laboratory at Birmingham Medical School.

 In late August 1978, during the bank holiday weekend, Bedson was on-call when he was called by Alasdair Geddes, the region's smallpox expert, to examine fluid samples taken from blisters of Janet Parker, a photographer working above Bedson's smallpox laboratory.
 She had been admitted to an infectious diseases ward at the East Birmingham Hospital with an initial diagnosis of flu and drug eruption.
 Bedson recognised the brick-shape smallpox virus on electron microscopy.

-He attended the meeting at Birmingham area Health Authority's headquarters on 26 August, along with Geddes, S. S. Bakhkshi, the medical officer of environmental health, William Nicol, the Chair, and N. S. Galbraith, representing the public health laboratory service.
+Bedson attended the meeting at Birmingham area Health Authority's headquarters on 26 August, along with Geddes, S. S. Bakhkshi, the medical officer of environmental health, William Nicol, the Chair, and Spence Galbraith, representing the public health laboratory service.
 The day after confirming the specific strain of smallpox, while in quarantine at his home in Cockthorpe Close, Harborne, he committed suicide by cutting his throat and died five days later on Wednesday 6 September.
 His suicide note read: